 Paid Online Advertising

 Next, there’s a paid side to digital marketing that you should at least be aware of.
-Platforms like Google AdWords and Facebook Ads allow you to reach large groups of people very quickly for very competitive rates, especially when compared to traditional advertising.
+Platforms like Google Ads and Facebook Ads allow you to reach large groups of people very quickly for very competitive rates, especially when compared to traditional advertising.
 It’s important to assess whether a paid strategy might benefit your overall marketing goals.

 Interested in learning more about paid online advertising?
 Check out our previous article on this topic: